baryluk/dmt/README.md

              + e))
 ```

 should work.
-Additionally, it is allowed to put comments between such lines:
+Additionally, it is allowed to put line comments (block comments
+will lead to unintended results) between such lines:

 ```d
 auto x = a \